Rwenzori Mountains National Park

 This is the fast version, not the easy version.

 Margherita Peak is now technical.
-Ice, rock, ropes, crampons, ascenders, figure 8s, and basic rope confidence may be part of the summit day.
-Guides can support you, but you should arrive fit, prepared, and honest about your mountain experience.
+Ice, rock, ropes, crampons, ascenders, figure 8s, basic knots, and ice-axe confidence may be part of the summit day.
+Guides can support you, but you should arrive fit, prepared, insured for mountain rescue, and honest about your mountain experience.

 Day by day